-The division of a tract or parcel of land into two or more lots for the purpose, whether immediate or future, of sale, rent, lease or building development.
+The division of a tract or parcel of land into two or more lots, or other divisions of land, for the purpose, whether immediate or future, of sale, rent, lease, condominium conveyance, or building development.
+If any land submitted for subdivision has been part of any previous subdivision approved, constructed, or created by conveyance, since January 1, 1979 (based on records at the Strafford County Registry of Deeds), and such previous subdivision will be treated as part of the new proposal for purposes of analyzing its effect and applying all subdivision review criteria.
+Such cumulative review shall consider, among other matters, to what extent the sequential applications, taken together, may present a level of development that is scattered or premature within the meanng of NH RSA 674:36 II (a).
 When appropriate to the context of these regulations, the word "subdivision" shall relate either to the process of subdividing or to the land or area subdivided.